kevinz1194/Kidney-Transplant-Disparities/README.md

 Updated 3/8/23: Code is overhauled to add living donor variable and to work with the other files.

+### 2. candidates.R (Added 3/8/23)
+Sets up two alternative versions of the candidates datasets.
+One drops those waitlisted in 2015, the other includes those transplanted with a living donor.

 ### 3. recipients.R
 Sets up corresponding dataset of kidney transplant recipients, based on SRTR TX_KI data.